weesvisje/docs/docs/tutorials/tasks/jetpack-compose/2-configure-ditto.md

 ```

-### 2-3 Create a Task data class
+## 2-4 Create a Task data class

-Ditto is a document database, which represents all of it's rows in the database a JSON-like structure.
-In this tutorial, we will represent each task like so:
+Ditto is a document database, which represents all of its rows in the database a JSON-like structure.
+In this tutorial, we will define each task like so:

 ```jsonc
 {